Who or what inspired you to take up composing, and pursue a career in music?

 It was quite a relief when it all worked out great.

 What are the special challenges/pleasures of working on a commissioned piece?

 Knowing who you compose for and working together with particular, often excellent performers can be very enjoyable.
-I work with very diverse musicians and cultural institutions, but I am also artist-in-residence for the Royal Flemish Philharmonic and for Muziektheater Transparant.
+I work with very diverse musicians and cultural institutions, but I am also artist-in-residence for the Antwerp Symphony Orchestra and for Muziektheater Transparant.
 Both of them give me a lot of credit, I can shape my ideas in my own way, what I experience as an incredible luxury.

 What are the special challenges/pleasures of working with particular musicians, singers, ensembles and orchestras?

 You can go into the depth of a work and to the extreme.
 You can compose for people who are anxious to perform your work and often for an audience that is getting to know you.
 Also the feeling that the performance will be in good hands, is wonderful and reassuring.